 Bosch’s latest 4th generation CX motor was developed with performance in mind.
-As we are all limited (by law) in the UK, EU and Australia to 250w, the brief for motor manufacturers has been how much torque they can squeeze out of a 250 watt motor?
+As we are all limited (by law) in the UK, EU and Australia to 250w, the brief for motor manufacturers has been how much torque they can squeeze out of a 250-watt motor.

 Torque is a measurement of rotational force, and is very important when it comes to e-bike motors.
-The modern metric measurement is newton metres (Nm).
+The modern metric measurement is Newton metres (Nm).
 You can have two electric bikes that both produce 250w of power, but the torque figures can be very different.
 Picture two 250w powered e-bikes at the bottom of a steep hill, weighing the same with the same gearing and riders of equal weight.
-One bike has a motor that produces 40Nm of torque the other 75Nm of torque – If both riders complete the climb in the same time, the rider of the higher torque output motor will put in less effort than the other rider because of the greater rotational force produced by the motor.
+One bike has a motor that produces 40Nm of torque the other 75Nm of torque – If both riders complete the climb at the same time, the rider of the higher torque output motor will put in less effort than the other rider because of the greater rotational force produced by the motor.

 This is what makes the latest CX motor so great.
-It was originally developed specifically for mountain bikes and performance orientated hybrids, but when applied to urban riding it makes life a lot easier when cycling uphill with a couple of panniers full of shopping!
+It was originally developed specifically for mountain bikes and performance-orientated hybrids, but when applied to urban riding it makes life a lot easier when cycling uphill with a couple of panniers full of shopping!

 The kind of raw power produced by the Bosch motor makes urban riding great fun!